Matrix7689/Halma-AI/README.md

 A **C++11 programmed** AI will play the game of Halma, an adversarial game with some similarities to checkers.
 The game uses a 16x16 checkered gameboard.
 Each player starts with 19 game pieces clustered in diagonally opposite corners of the board.
 To win the game, a player needs to transfer all of their pieces from their starting corner to the opposite corner, into the positions that were initially occupied by the opponent.
 Read [this](https://en.wikipedia.org/wiki/Halma) article for further details on Halma and its rules.

-Essentially, our agent will evaluate the gameboard and output the **best / optimal** move by using [Alpha Beta Pruning](https://en.wikipedia.org/wiki/Alpha_beta_pruning) Minimax algorithm.
+Essentially, our agent will evaluate the gameboard and output the **best / optimal** move by using [Alpha Beta Pruning](https://en.wikipedia.org/wiki/Alpha_beta_pruning) Minimax algorithm upto 3-ply.

 PS.
 This was homework #2 of CSCI 561 - Fall 2019 - Foundations of Artificial Intelligence - under [Professor Laurent Itti](http://ilab.usc.edu/itti/).